robotpony/w42/content/pages/a-style-guide-for-bruce.md

 * Media diet and intentional consumption: Curating inputs to feed creativity and learning

 ### Industry Evolution & Future

 * Evolution of computing culture: How tools, practices, and thinking have changed from the 80s/90s to present
 * Historical context as perspective: Using past experiences to understand present challenges
 * AI as collaborative partner, not replacement tool: Treating AI as thought partner and amplifier of human expertise
 * The commoditization cycle of technology: How transformative tech becomes invisible infrastructure

+**Cross-cutting metaphors**:

-**Cross-cutting metaphor**: Food and cooking as design metaphor (appears across multiple categories)
+- Food and cooking as design metaphor (appears across multiple categories), especially around mise en place and knife skills
+- Art metaphors, for block prints, pixel art, and so on

 ## Technical Writing